2do2go/esencia/README.md

 ### View.initialize()

-`View.initialize` is usualy using for set nested views.
+`View.initialize` is usually using for set nested views.

 By default `View.initialize` is empty.